openlab-at-city-tech/openlab/wp-content/plugins/blog2social/readme.txt

 * Automatically generate hashtags from the tags of your posts.
 * Edit the meta tag information of your blog posts and pages.
 * Use the [free Blog2Social Extension for Firefox and Chrome](https://www.blog2social.com/en/webapp/extension/ "Blog2Social Browser Extension") to save links while browsing and share them whenever you want.
+* Let AI write, refine and optimize your social media posts for you

 All these features are included in Blog2Social free.
 If you want to take your social media marketing to the next level with more advanced sharing and scheduling options for auto-posting and cross-promoting your content you can upgrade to Premium any time.
 Try Blog2Social Premium with [free 30-day-trial](https://www.blog2social.com/en/plugin/wordpress/premium-trial/ "Try Blog2Social Premium for free") (without any obligations, no automatic subscription).